Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 #### Week ?+5 (12 August - 16 August):
 - Finish the github login integration.
-- Update the setup script to support the github integration as well
+- Update the setup script to support the github integration as well.
-- ???
+- Write instruction on how to replicate the system (without using setup script).

 ----